 How to structure your exhibitor packages

-Event planners can use their event platform to offer different categories, sizes and prices to accommodate all exhibitors and sponsors.
+Event planners can use their platform to offer different categories, sizes and prices to accommodate all exhibitors and sponsors.
 The exhibitors then choose the amount of visibility they want and pay accordingly.
-Sponsors' visibility at virtual events is all online, unlike at live events, where there are posters and other physical displays of logos and company names.
-But these can be easy to miss when walking past too quickly, and one could argue that online visibility is even more valuable than physical visibility, because attendees can't miss interstitial ads, sponsor logos on the event platform's home page and sponsor logos during sessions.
+Sponsors' visibility at virtual events is all online, unlike at live events, with posters and other physical displays of logos and company names.
+But these can be easy to miss when walking past too quickly, and one could argue that online visibility is even more valuable than physical visibility because attendees can't miss interstitial ads, sponsor logos on the event platform's home page and sponsor logos during sessions.

-Event organizers can also opt to sell a marketplace subscription as a type of 365-day platform - for example: for one month, one year or for a series of events.
-This type of subscription will allow exhibitors to sell products and meet with potential clients throughout the year as opposed to only during a short event.
+Event organizers can also opt to sell a marketplace subscription as a type of 365-day platform - for one month, a year or a series of events.
+This type of subscription will allow exhibitors to sell products and meet with potential clients throughout the year instead of only during a short event.

 With Swapcard, planners can structure their exhibitor packages as different levels with access to all or a selection of the following features: